zdravkov/kendo-docs/api/javascript/ui/grid.md

 The widget instance which fired the event.

+##### e.data `Array`

+The array of data items used to create the Excel workbook.
+Available since the 2014.3.1205 version.

 ##### e.workbook `Object`

 The Excel [workbook configuration object](/api/javascript/ooxml/workbook#configuration).
 Used to initialize a `kendo.ooxml.Workbook` class.
 Modifications of the workbook will reflect in the output Excel document.